dbchristenson/mesisols/README.md

 https://www.darksky.org

 # Introduction
-The MesiSols 'App' is broken into several sections:
+The MesiSols program is broken into several sections:

-Generator: contains the python files for the computation and generation of a single MesiSol Data Sets: contains some CSV files that I used to ensure that the distribution of the numbers is standardized Image Maker: contains the python files for the generation of a single image and also for the generation of a collection of n size
-Json Attributes: contains the python files for generating the metadata of each NFT so that the attributes can be displayed on
+Generator: contains the python files for the computation and generation of a single MesiSol Data Sets: contains some CSV files that I used to ensure that the distribution of the numbers is standardized Image Maker: contains the python files for the generation of the image of a MesiSol Json Attributes: contains the python files for generating the metadata of each NFT so that the attributes can be displayed on
                  sites like RandGallery or NFTExplorer.

-Download all the files and put them into an IDE and run the program.
-Using the command gen_sol() should return a star and the string representation of one. gen_image() should save a new image to the star_pngs folder inside the Image Maker folder. and Generating a collection should do the same on a larger scale.
+Minting: contains the python files for minting each mesisol on the blockchain automatically.

+With all files installed, you should be able to run the commands in main.py to deploy full functionality of the program.

 Thanks for checking out MesiSols and stay tuned for more Mesiverse releases!